motaylormo/21sh/README.md

   * Duplicating Output File Descriptor
 	* `[n]>&word` : duplicate one output file descriptor from another, or close one.
 (2.7.6)
   * Open File Descriptors for Reading and Writing
-	* `[n]<>word` : open file that is the expansion of *word* for reading and writing on *n* or stdin if *n* is unspecified.
+	* `[n]<>word` : open file that is the expansion of _word_ for reading and writing on _n_ or stdin if _n_ is unspecified.
 (2.7.7)
 * A line editing feature using the `termcaps` library.
-You must at least implement the following features
+Implement at least the following features:
 	* Edit the line where the cursor is located
 	* Move the cursor left and right to be able to edit the line at a specific location.
-Obviously new characters have to be inserted between the existing ones similarly to a classic shell.
+New characters have to be inserted between the existing ones similarly to a classic shell.
 		* Move directly by word towards the left or the right using `C-left`(`M-b`) and `C-right`(`M-b`) or any other reasonable combination of keys.
 		* Go directly to the beginning or the end of a line by pressing `home`(`C-a`) and `end`(`C-e`).
 	* Use up and down arrows to navigate through the command history which we will then be able to edit if we feel like it (the line, not the history)